julik/sylens/README.markdown

 #### kcube

 Cubic distortion modifier.
-If you used this in Syntheyes you can apply it here as well. **Note that this will not be reapplied during redistortion**
+If you used this in Syntheyes you can apply it here as well.

 #### ushift